rejuancse/digital-events-calendar/readme.txt

 2. Past Events Archive: Maintain a record of past events that users can browse through, providing a complete history of your events.

-3. Interactive Calendar View: Offer a visually appealing calendar view where users can see events by day, week, or month, making it easy to find events at a glance.
+3. Interactive Calendar View: Offer a visually appealing calendar view where users can see events by month making it easy to find events at a glance.

-4. Event Categories and Tags: Categorize and tag events for easy filtering and searching, allowing users to find events that match their interests quickly.
+4. Event Categories: Categorize and tag events for easy filtering and searching, allowing users to find events that match their interests quickly.

 5. Responsive Design: Ensure your events look great on all devices with a fully responsive design that adapts to desktops, tablets, and smartphones.

-6. Event Search and Filtering: Allow users to search for specific events and filter them by categories, tags, or dates, enhancing the user experience.

-7. Calendar Shortcodes: Easily embed your event calendar on any page or post using shortcodes, providing flexibility in how you display events on your site.
+6. Calendar Shortcodes: Easily embed your event calendar on any page or post using shortcodes, providing flexibility in how you display events on your site.

-8. SEO Optimized: Built with SEO best practices in mind to help your events get discovered more easily in search engines.

-9. Easy Setup and Management: User-friendly interface for quick setup and easy management of events, with no coding required.
+7. Easy Setup and Management: User-friendly interface for quick setup and easy management of events, with no coding required.

-10. Global Settings
+8. Global Settings

 == Shortcode List ==